 Welcome to my home!
-I am an associate professor of the School of Electrical and Computer Engineering at the University of Oklahoma.
+I am the William H. Barkow Professor at the University of Oklahoma and am an associate professor of the School of Electrical and Computer Engineering there.
 I also operate a small lab there in the Tulsa campus.
 Below are a formal and a not-so-formal introductions of myself.
 If you are a student thinking to join our lab, please check out my current research interests.
 If you are in the neighborhood, you are welcome to visit us in person also!
 My office address is

 4502 E41st #4W404